Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 ## ➡️ Project Approach

 ### 1. Data Cleaning and Transformation using Excel Power Query Editor and Excel Functions
-1. Data from CSV files was imported into Excel.
+1. Imported and merged three CSV tables into a clean dataset.
-2. The 3 tables was merged into one table.
-3. Ambiguous columns were removed and loaded into Excel.
+2. Removed ambiguous and low-value columns.
-4. Created BMI Category and Season columns using Index + VLOOKUP.
+3. Created BMI Category and Season columns using Index + VLOOKUP.

 ### 2. Creation of Helper Worksheets